Jane Odartey is one of my friends from college. She is also a photographer, poet, and funny, too. Here is my interview I did with her:

 2) When and why did you become interested in poetry and photography?

-Ah, thinking of photographs still make me laugh a little while my eyes well up.
-Growing up, we took pictures, like, once a year or so.
-There was always such need to look perfect for these still images of ourselves.
+Growing up, we took pictures, like once a year.
+There was always a need to look perfect for the pictures.
 It was a real fuss.
-When I got my very first camera in high school, I wanted to take pictures of things that didn’t matter.
-I wanted them as they were without any cleaning-up or preening.
-It was so much fun shooting things in their natural states.
-Yet it was in college when I realized that I love the art.
-I was working on majoring in Business Management and all that Calculus was weighing me down so I scrolled through the list of available classes and when I stumbled on Basic Photography, I enrolled on a whim.
-I would have been lost if I had never enrolled into that class.
+When I got my first camera in high school, I wanted to take pictures of things that didn’t matter.
+I wanted to shoot them as they were without any preening.
+It was, however, in college that I realized my love for the art.
+I was working on majoring in Business Management and all that calculus was weighing me down, so I thought a semester of Basic Photography would be some sort of therapy; it proved to me more than that.

 3) What are your other interests?